 The new card was much faster, exceeding the write spec, assuming they specify the best spec rather than the average:

-No SD card does well with random reads.
+No SD card does well with random reads and writes.

 For perspective, here is the report on the 250G SSD in my laptop: